met4citizen/BigraphQM/README.md

 The outcomes $\mathcal{F}$ are this graph's maximal [cliques](https://en.wikipedia.org/wiki/Clique_%28graph_theory%29).
-The clique problem is NP-complete, but typically solvable within our sample space sizes.

-In the app we use a variant of the
-[Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm)
-with the worst-case time complexity $O(3^{n\over 3})$ and for [k-degenerate graphs](https://en.wikipedia.org/wiki/Degeneracy_%28graph_theory%29)
+Finding all maximal cliques is an NP-complete problem, but solvable within our sample space sizes.
+In the app we use a variant of the [Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm) with the worst-case time complexity $O(3^{n\over 3})$ and for [k-degenerate graphs](https://en.wikipedia.org/wiki/Degeneracy_%28graph_theory%29)